The Kusttram in Belgium

 Is the Kusttram a tourist attraction, a functional transport system or a mixture of these?

-That depends on how you view tramway history and the need of getting from A to B. The historical aspect of trams, tramways and railways are a niche subject, whether it relates to the Kusttram or to any tramway system that has a long-standing history.
+That depends on how you view tramway history and the need to get from A to B. The historical aspects of trams, tramways, and railways are a niche subject, whether they relate to the Kusttram or to any tramway system with a long-standing history.

-There is a very interesting article entitled “The Uniquely ‘Urban’ Coastal Tram – Kusttram“, that discusses this topic on the PUTSPACE website.
+There is an interesting article titled “The Uniquely ‘Urban’ Coastal Tram – Kusttram” that discusses this topic on the PUTSPACE website.
 The author and her group of colleagues relate their experience of travelling the route between De Panne and Blankenberge.
-The party struck-up conversations with tramway and tourist information officials, posing the question: if and how much is the tram part of a tourist attraction?
+The party struck up conversations with tramway and tourist information officials, asking whether and to what extent the tram is part of a tourist attraction.
 The answers they received were that the tram was there purely as a practical means of getting from A to B.

 The party also visited the old tramway depot, which functions as a tramway museum.
-I was amazed to discover that, as far as I could discern from a Google search, this museum does not have a website, and the museum is not even mentioned on the official Kusttram website.
+I was amazed to discover that, as far as I could tell from a Google search, this museum does not have a website, and it is not even mentioned on the official Kusttram website.

-It is evident from the party’s recollections of their museum visit that they found a dedicated team of tramway enthusiasts taking great care of preserving the old rolling stock.
+It is evident from the party’s recollections of their museum visit that they encountered a dedicated team of tramway enthusiasts taking great care to preserve the old rolling stock.
 You can read about this and see photographs taken at the museum on the PUTSPACE website linked to above.

 Whatever the view of officials working for this tramway, numerous websites describe the Kusttram as both a functional means of transport and a tourist tramway of historical value.
 At the time of writing, Tripadvisor’s reviewers give the Kusttram 4 out of 5 stars for functionality and tourist value.